akulinski/spring-boot-angular-starter-archetype/README.md

 -----

-This is a multi-module Spring Boot Angular Maven starter app with good defaults.
+This is a multi-module Spring Boot Angular Maven project that allows to create archetype.
 The frontend Angular app is built using [angular-cli](https://cli.angular.io/).
 The project packages Angular application code as a [WebJar](https://www.webjars.org/).
 This project is geared towards building monolithic applications.
 I have also written [a blog that explains step by step how to create this starter project](https://shekhargulati.com/2017/11/08/a-minimalist-guide-to-building-spring-boot-angular-5-applications/).

-This project provides productive setup for building Spring Boot Angular applications.
-The application is divided into two Maven modules:

 1. `backend`: This contains Java code of the application.
 2. `frontend`: This contains source code for the Angular based frontend.